The Little Shop of Horrors: Release history

 Corman had initial trouble finding distribution for the film, as some distributors, including American International Pictures (AIP), felt that the film would be interpreted as anti-Semitic, citing the characters of Gravis Mushnick and Siddie Shiva.
 Welles, who was Jewish, stated that he gave his character a Turkish Jewish accent and mannerisms, and that he saw the humor of the film as playful, and felt there was no intent to defame any ethnic group.
 The film was finally released by its production company, The Filmgroup, nine months after it had been completed.

-The Little Shop of Horrors was screened out of competition at the 1960 Cannes Film Festival.
+The Little Shop of Horrors was screened out of competition at the 1960 Cannes Film Festival on the strength of its reviews in trade papers.
+Mel Welles had sent these to the festival, which asked for a print of the film.

 A year later, AIP distributed the film as the B movie for their release of Mario Bava's Black Sunday.
 Despite being barely mentioned in advertising (it was only occasionally referred to as an "Added Attraction" to Bava's film), Black Sundays critical and commercial success resulted in positive word of mouth responses to The Little Shop of Horrors.
 The film was re-released again the following year in a double feature with Last Woman on Earth.

 Because Corman did not believe that The Little Shop of Horrors had much financial prospect after its initial theatrical run, he did not bother to copyright it, resulting in the film entering the public domain.Fishman, Stephen (2010).
 "The Public Domain: How to Find & Use Copyright-Free Writings, Music, Art & More" Because of this, the film is widely available in copies of varying quality.
 The film was originally screened theatrically in the widescreen aspect ratio of 1.85:1, but has largely only been seen in open matte at an aspect ratio of 1.33:1 since its original theatrical release.